 DOUBLE STRIKE.
 A VIP invitation to an extraordinary high-stakes gaming event, as thieves, feds, dance instructors, shady bankers, kidnappers, and gold waiters go all in. #Don’tMissIt

-Double Strike is available from Amazon (release scheduled for today – October 21, 2014) in paperback, hardcover, and Kindle.
+Double Strike is available from Amazon (release yesterday – October 21, 2014) in paperback, hardcover, and Kindle.
 Do not miss it!
 This is a great read.
 Fast, funny, witty, intelligent … and fun.
 You will like it.
 That’s a promise.

 And you will love Walter, wherever he may be.